arvidn/libtorrent/docs/tuning.rst

 -------

 When downloading at very high rates, it is possible to have the CPU be the bottleneck for passing every downloaded byte through SHA-1 and/or SHA-256.
-In order to enable computing hashes in parallel, on multi-core systems, set settings_pack::aio_threads to the number of threads libtorrent should perform I/O and do hashing in.
-Only if that thread is close to saturating one core does it make sense to increase the number of threads.
+In order to enable computing hashes in parallel, on multi-core systems, set settings_pack::aio_threads to the number of threads libtorrent should perform I/O and settings_pack::hashing_threads to the number of threads to compute piece hashes in.

 scalability
 ===========